-The School hosts the Chair in the Economics of Disasters, who focuses on research and applying economic insights and analyses to the management of disasters.
+The School hosts the Chair in the Economics of Disasters and Climate Change, which focuses on research and applying economic insights and analyses to the management of disasters.

 - policy analysis and public engagement in policy processes—health and wellbeing, environment, sustainability and development and restorative justice

 - government and e-government